Little Dorrit (1987 film): Reception

-Variety was positive, noting that "what she (Edzard) has accomplished on a small budget is astounding" and describing Alec Guinness's 'William Dorrit' and Derek Jacobi's 'Arthur Clennan' as "quite brilliant."
+Variety noted that "what she (Edzard) has accomplished on a small budget is astounding" and described Alec Guinness's 'William Dorrit' and Derek Jacobi's 'Arthur Clennan' as "quite brilliant."
 The reviewer thought the film's six hours running time allowed for "full characterization and depth of story", adding that the way the film tells the same story through two different characters "allows charming reinterpretations of certain scenes", presenting "a fully rounded piece as never usually found in the cinema."
 The painted sets were also mentioned for providing "rich theatrical texture while not deflecting from the story."

-The New York Times noted "The cast is spectacular."

-The film was nominated for two Oscars: Actor in a Supporting Role (Alec Guinness) and Writing (Screenplay Based on Material from Another Medium) (Christine Edzard).
-Miriam Margolyes won the LA Critics Circle Award for Best Supporting Actress for her role as Flora Finching.